ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork-Add-Rick.md

 <a name="secgwid" />

-Switch over to the VM and enter the following:
+Switch over to the VM an enter the following:
 ```
 cd /etc/ibm
 vi sgenvironment.conf